TIBCOSoftware/mashling/contrib/trigger/gorillamuxtrigger/README.md

 ```
 #### Sample request payload

 Follwing is the sample payload.
-Try changing the value of category.name ("USA" to some other value) to notice handler routing.
+Try changing the value of name ("CAT" to some other value) to notice handler routing.

 ```json
 {